m4nasi/m4nasi/README.md

 I'm passionate about crafting digital experiences with clean code and creative solutions.
 Always eager to learn and build, I'm currently expanding my toolkit and seeking new challenges.

-About Me
+About Me<br>

-🔭 What I'm doing: Actively working through technical software engineering problems and seeking potential projects to collaborate on.
+🔭 What I'm doing: Actively working through technical software engineering problems and seeking potential projects to collaborate on. <br>

-🌱 What I'm learning: Deep diving into React Native, App Development, and the exciting world of Three.js.
+🌱 What I'm learning: Deep diving into React Native, App Development, and the exciting world of Three.js.<br>

-💬 Languages: Java, Python, JavaScript, TypeScript, Python, HTML, CSS, C#, XAML, C, Haskell.
+💬 Languages: Java, Python, JavaScript, TypeScript, Python, HTML, CSS, C#, XAML, C, Haskell.<br>

-😄 Pronouns: she/her
+😄 Pronouns: she/her<br>

 Let's Connect!
 I'm always open to discussing new opportunities, interesting projects, or just chatting about tech.